 - But he gave it his best shot as far — as I understand it, I’m not party to all these past, um, past events.

-Consider omitting crutch words that, while verbatim, do not contribute additional understanding to the text.
+Consider omitting crutch words and phrases that, while verbatim, do not contribute additional understanding to the text.

 Uh,we were faithful church members.

 - The other person that you’ve mentioned who mediated this,

 uh,Trinitarian theology to you, is Bob Walker.